mbatgh/fomc/README.md

 Classical molecular force fields for atomistic modeling via Molecular Mechanics/Dynamics or Monte Carlo approaches come with parameters that can be obtained in a number of ways.
-While parameters for intramolecular force field terms (bonds, angles, dihedrals) as well as partial charges can be obtained from first principles, VdW interactions are often parameterized by empirical fitting to reproduce experimental data. fomc is a program that performs this type of optimization, but, different from most common approaches, the experimental quantities it uses for optimization are not interaction energies, sublimation energies, or the like, but crystal structures. fomc starts with a given set of Lennard Jones (LJ) parameters that can be taken from a general purpose force field like GAFF.
+While parameters for intra-molecular force field terms (bonds, angles, dihedrals) as well as partial charges can be obtained from first principles, VdW interactions are often parameterized by empirical fitting to reproduce experimental data. fomc is a program that performs this type of optimization, but, different from most common approaches, the experimental quantities it uses for optimization are not interaction energies, sublimation energies, or comparable phys-chem properties, but crystal structures. fomc starts with a given set of Lennard Jones (LJ) parameters that can be taken from a general purpose force field like GAFF.
 It then performs a brief MD simulation of a sample of the crystal structure(s) (the empirical input data) using Gromacs as external process.
 After comparing the input structure (the ground truth) to the average structure from the MD simulation, one of the LJ parameters is modified randomly within certain boundaries, and the change is accepted (or not) based on a Monte Carlo criterion.
-The process is repeated for a given number of cycles or until convergence is reached.
+The process is repeated for a given number of cycles, or until convergence is reached.

 ## Features